Generalized Pell graphs: Radius and diameter

 If $n$ is even, then this yields $d(t, t') \geq \frac{kn}{2} = \left \lfloor \frac{k n}{2} \right \rfloor$, while if $n$ is odd, we get $d(t, t') \geq \frac{kn-1}{2} = \left \lfloor \frac{k n}{2} \right \rfloor$. \end{description} Thus $\rad(\Pi_{n,k}) \geq \left \lfloor \frac{k n}{2} \right \rfloor$.
 To prove the equality it suffices to find a vertex with eccentricity $\left \lfloor \frac{k n}{2} \right \rfloor$.
 We claim that if $k$ is even, then $t = \left(\frac{k}{2} \right)^n$ is such a vertex, and if $k$ is odd, then $t' = \left(\frac{k-1}{2} \right)^n$ is a required vertex.
 Indeed, if $k$ is even, then $d(t, 0^n) = \left \lfloor \frac{k n}{2} \right \rfloor$ and by the above $d(t, x) \leq \left \lfloor \frac{k n}{2} \right \rfloor$ for any other vertex $x \in V(\Pi_{n,k})$, hence $\ecc(t) = \left \lfloor \frac{k n}{2} \right \rfloor$.
 Similarly, if $k$ is odd and $n$ is even, then $d(t', k^n) = \left \lfloor \frac{k n}{2} \right \rfloor$, and if $k$ is odd and $n$ is odd, then $d(t', k^{n-1}0) = \left \lfloor \frac{k n}{2} \right \rfloor$.
 Hence, $\ecc(t') = \left \lfloor \frac{k n}{2} \right \rfloor$ as claimed. \end{proof}

 The center of the Pell graph $\Pi_n$ is isomorphic to the Fibonacci cube $\Gamma_n$ \cite[Proposition 5]{munarini-2019}.
-It turns out that the same happens for certain $k$-Pell graphs (see Theorem~\ref{thm:center}), but not for every $k \geq 2$.
-Using a computer, we have computed the cardinalities of the center of some small $k$-Pell graphs; see Table~\ref{table:center-size}.
+It turns out that the same happens for certain generalized Pell graphs (see Theorem~\ref{thm:center}), but not for every $k \geq 2$.
+Using a computer, we have computed the cardinalities of the center of some small generalized Pell graphs.
+These are given in Table~\ref{table:center-size}.

-The values in Table~\ref{table:center-size} indicate that $|C(\Pi_{n,k})|$ depends only on the parity of $k$, and not the exact value of it.
-In the following we prove that this is indeed the case, and explicitly describe the center of $k$-Pell graphs.
-For this sake, we introduce the following families of words.
+The values in Table~\ref{table:center-size} indicate that $|C(\Pi_{n,k})|$ depends only on the parity of $k$, and not its exact value.
+In the following we prove that this is indeed the case, and explicitly describe the center of generalized Pell graphs.
+For this, we introduce the following families of words.

 Let $k \geq 2$ be even and set It is easy to see that $\Pi_{n,k}[\Theta_n(k)] \cong \Gamma_n$.